imarsman/gogzip/README.md

 # gogzip
 An implementation of gzip in Go

+gzip was first publicly released in  31 October 1992.

 This is not finished.
 My goal with this is to improve my knowledge of i/o, readers, writers, files, and compression.